The Art of the Pivot and the Power of the Pivot Table: A Conversation with Angela Bedell

 Want to be featured next?

-Hello, I’m Rachel Sorbet, a portrait photographer in Denver and founder of Boss Babes Magazine.
+Hello, I’m Rachel Sorbet, a personal brand photographer in Denver and founder of Boss Babes Magazine.
 As a women’s business portrait specialist, I found myself being inspired by the career journeys of the women I photographed.
 My desire to spotlight these incredible women and share their wisdom with the world led me to create this magazine.
-The publication is a celebration of driven women, their grit, grace, and determination and all career-oriented women are encouraged to apply to be featured.
+The publication is a celebration of driven women, their grit, grace, and determination.
+All career-oriented women are encouraged to apply to be featured.

 Apply To Be In the Magazine